FredHutch/pgMAP_pipeline/README.md

 * run dev on PC9 data and check that counts match up (Phoebe can help with this)

-* add idemp to conda? or find some other way to ensure that users can easily install idemp and add it to their bashrc
+* add idemp to conda? or find some other way to ensure that users can easily install idemp and add it to their bashrc note from daniel: I don't think there is another way around this - unless using another package that does the

 * get Python env package versions from conda environment => add to envt.yaml